devonorourke/mysosoup/docs/database_construction.md

 ## Obtaining data
 We modified details illustrated in the vignette provided by the [bold R package](https://github.com/ropensci/bold) to download data from the [Barcode of Life Database](http://v4.boldsystems.org/).
-See the R script `bold_datapull.R` and `bold_datapull_chordate.R` for full details on how the raw BOLD data was obtained and filtered.
-In brief, we selected COI records from BOLD by pulling all records matching either the Arthropod or Chordate Phyla (separate to each R script); data was filtered to require the `markercode` column matching "COI-5P", and the `phylum_name` column matching either "Arthropoda" or "Chordata".
+See the R scripts `bold_datapull.R` (Arthropods only), `bold_datapull_chordate.R` (Chordates only) and `bold_data_pull_nonArth_nonChord.R` (other animals, plus Fungi and Protist COI sequences) for full details on how the raw BOLD data was obtained and filtered.
+In brief, we selected COI records from BOLD, then data was filtered to require the `markercode` column matching "COI-5P".
 The output of this script produced `.csv` files that contain sequence information, taxonomic information, and associated metadata including the `sequenceID`, `processid`, `bin_uri`, `genbank_accession`, `country`, `institution_storing` records.

 ### Arthropod records
 Because we're pulling nearly two million arthropod records from BOLD, we'll query the servers iteratively by generating a list of groups to pull from.
-I found that you can avoid any server complications by keeping the list size under about 2 million records, so I divied up all Arthropods into the following groups:
+I found that you can avoid any server complications by keeping the list size under about 2 million records, so I divvied up all Arthropods into the following groups:

 1. all non-Insect arthropods
 2. Dipterans
 3. Coleopterans